nodejs/node/doc/api/timers.md

 If `callback` is not a function, a [`TypeError`][] will be thrown.

-This method has an async iterator variant that is available using [`timersPromises.setInterval()`][].
+This method has a custom variant for promises that is available using [`timersPromises.setInterval()`][].

 ### `setTimeout(callback[, delay[, ...args]])`